aheckmann/greadme/README.md

        view your markdown at http://localhost:8124/
        press CTRL+C to quit

 Execute `greadme` passing an optional path to a markdown file and it will be parsed and served from a locally running http server with Github styling applied.

-If you are running on a mac, a browser will automatically be opened to preview the markdown.

-When no file path is specified, greadme displays a file browser of the current directory, similar to Github.
-The following filenames and extensions are displayed.
+When no file path is specified, `greadme` displays a file browser of the current directory, similar to Github.

-  - README.md
-  - README.markdown
-  - Readme.md
-  - Readme.markdown
+A browser will automatically be opened to preview the markdown if your OS supports it.

+Files with the following extensions are rendered.

-  - readme.md
+  - .md
-  - readme.markdown
+  - .markdown

 ## Notes

-An attempt is made to grab the latest css from Github.
-If the attempt fails we fall back to styling with an old version.
+An attempt is made to use the [Github markdown rendering api](http://developer.github.com/v3/markdown/) and Githubs stylesheets.
+If the attempt fails we fall back to rendering locally.

 ## Contributors